-Test Actions performed Cryptographic Algorithms Test HMAC DRRG SHA-1 SHA-256 SHA-384 SHA-512 HMAC-SHA-1 HMAC-SH Software Integrity Test Performed automatically when the Module is initialized.
+Test Actions performed Cryptographic Algorithms Test Performed automatically when the Module is initialized and on demand via the self-test service.
+Executes Known Answer Tests for all employed algorithms (AES, HMAC_DRBG, SHA-1, SHA-256, SHA-384, SHA-512, HMAC-SHA-1, HMAC-SHA-256, HMAC-SHA-384, HMAC-SHA-512) Software Integrity Test Performed automatically when the Module is initialized.
 Checks that the Module has not been compromised by verifying an HMAC-SHA-256 message authentication code.
 DRBG Health Test Performed automatically when the Module is initialized.
 The Instantiate and Generate Random functions are verified for correct operations via Known Answer Tests with fixed values of the accepted parameters.
 DRBG Continuous Test Performed each time the DRBG is used to generate random bits.
 The output of the DRBG is compared with the previous block of the generated data.
 If two blocks are identical a catastrophic error is generated.